carbon-design-system/carbon-website-archive/src/content/components-old/data-table/code.md

 tabs: ['Code', 'Usage', 'Style']
 ---

-<page-intro>**Data Tables** present raw data sets and lend meaning to the data, while maintaining that the data is readable, scannable, and easily comparable.</page-intro>
+**Data Tables** present raw data sets and lend meaning to the data, while maintaining that the data is readable, scannable, and easily comparable.

 <component
     name="Data Table"